VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Ojai, California

-Jeff docked a VSI 4.5" ATLAS Zerotator directly to his Meade 12" RCX's 3.25" threaded visual back.
-Then he installed his VSI 2" MasterGlide focuser onto the output of the manual Zerotator.
+Jeff docked a VSI 4.5" Zerotator directly to his Meade 12" RCX's 3.25" threaded visual back.
+Then he installed his VSI 2" MasterGlide focuser (now 2" TOADLOADER) onto the output of the manual Zerotator.
 VSI has dozens of port rings that will adapt our Zerotator, Sidewinder or Targetron (the former all use the same 2.9" proprietary port rings) to any configuration you can concieve.
 In this instance, Jeff used our SR325 3.25"-16tpi female docking port ring on the input side of the Zerotator and our RR325 3.25"-16tpi male reverse port ring on the output side duplicating the scope's visual back 3.25" threads on the output of the Zerotator.
 This combination allowed him to "sandwich" the Zerotator between his scope's visual back and his existing VSI focuser.
 Now he can rotate his entire imaging train, including the focuser, with a single touch.
 The more you load the Zerotator's radial ball bearings, the more stable your imaging train.
 The same principle applies when you load the tapered-race roller bearings on a German equatorial mount.
-See VSI's ROTATORS link for more info about our manual and auto rotators.
+See VSI's ROTATORS link for more info about our rotators.

 The University of Denver's Meyer-Womble Observatory